amin-aggag/drawing-notepad/README.md

 🎨 Various colors to choose from

-🤚 A moveable canvas to draw on (two fingers to pan)
+🤚 A moveable canvas to draw on (two fingers or trackpad gestures to pan)

 ↩️ Undo and redo functionality